LINCHPIN

 Projected workforce gap 30,000+ skilled workers (next decade)

 The opportunity is real.
 Oklahoma's economy is diversifying in ways that create enormous demand for exactly the kind of formed, skilled, stable workforce that SEED's framework aims to produce.
 Aerospace contributes $44 billion to the state's GDP (Oklahoma Commerce Department) and requires precision manufacturing skills, engineering talent, and reliability standards that current workforce pipelines do not adequately provide.
 The biopharmaceutical sector is expanding.
 Agricultural science and technology are transforming the state's traditional agricultural base.
 Film production incentives have attracted industry investment.
 Electric vehicle manufacturing facilities are under development.
 Conservative estimates project that Oklahoma will need 30,000 or more additional skilled workers in the next decade.
-The gap between economic opportunity and workforce readiness is SEED's operating space—the terrain in which our three-domain model is not merely theoretically interesting but practically urgent.
+The gap between economic opportunity and workforce readiness is SEED's operating space, the terrain in which our three-domain model becomes practically urgent.

 Political will exists.
 Oklahoma's center-right political culture is receptive to the family-forward, institution-strengthening, community-rooted approach that SEED proposes.
-This is not a framework that depends on expanding government programs or increasing transfer payments.
-It is a framework that strengthens the institutions—families, churches, civic associations, local businesses—that Oklahoma's political culture already values.
+The framework strengthens the institutions (families, churches, civic associations, local businesses) that Oklahoma's political culture already values.
 SEED provides the intellectual scaffolding and measurement discipline that transforms these cultural instincts into rigorous, replicable policy.
-The state's leaders are not hostile to this work; they are looking for someone to organize it.
+The state's leaders are looking for someone to organize this work.

 SEED's falsifiable claim: pilot communities that align their mediating institutions around family flourishing, using SEED's three-domain model and measurement framework, will outperform comparable Oklahoma communities on SEED's five-indicator measurement framework within five years.
-This is not a vague aspiration.
-It is a testable hypothesis, and we intend to test it.
+A testable hypothesis, and we intend to test it.

 07